 Sisyphus’ belief that he cheated the gods and was controlling his fate, but actually being subjected to an endless and pointless task as a punishment by the gods, shows a cruel lesson.
 Essentially, he is not only tortured physically but also in the psychological torment of never reaching his goal, no matter how often or hard he approaches the task.
 This emphasizes a cruel lesson that humans cannot escape their fate.

 When a situation in history has an inappropriate outcome or the opposite of what was expected, we speak of historical irony.
-This type of irony occurs when we reminisce about past situations with the realization that the beliefs, expectations, or intentions of people back then do not align with the eventual or perceived outcomes in retrospection.
+This type of irony occurs when we reminisce about past situations with the realisation that the beliefs, expectations, or intentions of people back then do not align with the eventual or perceived outcomes in retrospection.
 It can often be depicted in the unexpected consequences of specific actions, the evolution of societal values, and advancements in technology.
 The Maginot Line in France tells the perfect tale for an example of historical irony.

 Verbal irony